mindsdb/mindsdb/docs/DataSources.md

 MindsDB.learn **from_data** argument can be any of the follows:
  * **file**: can be a path in the localsystem, stringio object or a url to a file, supported types are (csv, json, xlsx, xls).
- * **data frame**: A [pandas DataFrame](), pandas is one of the most use data preparation libraries out there, so it makes sense that we support this.
  * **MindsDB data source**: MindsDB has a special class for datasources which lends itself for simple data ingestion and preparation, as well as to combine various datasources to learn from.

 ### MindsDB data source:

-MindsDB datasource is an enriched version of a pandas dataframe so all methods in the pandas dataframe also apply to MindsDB, however, the DataSource class provides a way to implement data loading transformations and cleaning of data.
+MindsDB datasource is an enriched version of a pandas dataframe so all methods in the pandas dataframe also apply to MindsDB, However, the DataSource class provides a way to implement data loading transformations and cleaning of data.

 Some special implementations of datasources that already do cleaning and various tasks:

 You can learn about them in [here](https://github.com/mindsdb/mindsdb/tree/master/mindsdb/libs/data_sources):

 #### FileDS

-An important one is the one mindsdb uses to work with files.
+An important one is the one MindsDB uses to work with files.

 ```python
 from mindsdb import FileDS